nikunjsanghai/Introduction_to_Programming_Cplusplus/Week3/homework3_help.md

 Write a program to take an integer input and check whether or not the number is a palendrome number or not.A palendrome is a number whose reverse is same as the original number.
 For Example: 121 is a palendrome number.

 Hints for Practice Problem:
+What would you need for this question?
+We would need a loop since we do not know how many digits the number has.
-What would you need for this question.
-We would need a loop, we would need to reverse the number, we would need to compare the reverse number from the original one.
+we would need to reverse the number and lastly  we would need to compare the reverse number from the original one.

 Hint: First try to extract digits, to reverse the digits you can simply mutiply with 10 in a looped manner. a%10= last digit of integer a.
-234 /,4\*10, the number is 400
+234 is 4\*10, the number after two iterations of the loop would be is 400.

+This question helps you to understand how to add digits to a question, which will help in printing out the binary number.
+Solution shown in Monday's discussion section video.
+Solution will be given on Github after Tuesday's discussion.